 3. Market yourself on social media

-In today’s digitally-focused world, creating a strong presence on social media will do wonders for your career.
+In today’s digitally-focused world, creating a strong presence on social media will do wonders if you want to become a freelancer.

 Once you’ve polished your profile, start connecting with professionals in your industry.
 And remember: every single connection you make is valuable.
 Even if they work in an industry you aren’t interested in, they may know someone who is a perfect fit for you.
 Be intentional and respectful when networking on social media, and it will pay off.